anotherkai/anotherkai/README.md

 ## Professional Background

-I have self-tauhght myself a bit of languages and how to use technologies.
+I have self-taught myself a bit of languages and how to use technologies.
 A list of some I have used are:

 ![HTML](https://img.shields.io/badge/HTML-E34F26.svg?logo=HTML5&style=flat&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E.svg?logo=JavaScript&style=flat&logoColor=white)